jslatts/stacklog/README.md

 ## Performance

-On core i7 2012 Macbook Air w/ 8GB .
+Tests were run on core i7 2012 Macbook Air w/ 8GB ram.
 Average over 100 runs of 1000 iterations.
 There was zero sciences involved in this experiment.

 | Test | average (microseconds) |
 | nolog.js | 1.8 |